 Hardware

 The xTP v2 hardware has a faceplate that contains 48 LEDs that can be individually addressed in a LED script.
 It is possible to light up any of the LEDs with red, green, or blue in 255 intensities.
 Depending on the installation, the faceplate can be replaced.
 The one used for park entry and attraction queues is a mickey face.

+The xTP v1 hardware (engineering proof of concept) does not have individually addressable LEDs, so it can only be told to turn off, or to change between green and blue colors.

 Builds